School and student safety

 - Classroom management – Classroom management software gives teachers the ability to view student screens as they work, whether they’re in class or learning from home.
 Teachers can also block specific sites students can access, so they can keep kids safe and on track.
 The best classroom management solutions also provide messaging so teachers can better address student questions and social emotional learning needs in the moment.

 How to vet online safety solutions for schools

 Edtech solutions abound, so it’s important to ask the right questions when evaluating e-safety vendors.
 Every school has different student demographics and unique needs, but here are a few general questions to ask online safety vendors:

 - Does the solution meet compliance requirements (e.g. CIPA, COPPA, Friendly Wi-Fi, etc)?

 - Is it a hardware solution that requires updates/patches to be downloaded and installed, or is it a SaaS offering that continually updates?

 - What types of threats does the filter block (e.g. malware, phishing, botnets, cryptomining)?

 - Does the solution enable the user to choose the filtering categories they would like to use?

-- How many domains can be added to a whitelist or blacklist?
+- How many domains can be added to an allow or deny list?

 - How quickly does the filtering work?
 Are domains scanned in real time?